Overview and Program Benefits

 All BISP (Concurrent Enrollment) students are admitted to courses on a space availability basis, after UC Berkeley degree students have enrolled.
-The BISP Certificate programs work best when you can identify at least 6-8 courses you would be interested in taking from the list of pre-approved courses, so that you have alternatives to choose from.
+The BISP Certificate Program works best when you can identify at least 6-8 courses you would be interested in taking from the list of pre-approved courses, so that you have alternatives to choose from.
 Many of the pre-approved courses are anticipated to have space for visiting students.

 Applying for the BISP Special Focus Program